January 23 – March 20, 2016

 I found all of this exhibit fascinating, interesting, and positively captivating.
 Everywhere I turned, it was NerdFest 2016 carefully blended with a fine balance of the visual arts displayed at their finest.
 Overall, an excellent exhibit and one I highly recommend!
 But you want to know the biggest thrill of this for me?
 I get to be the archivist for the archivists.
 This very document your reading right now will be archived by the archivists with their crawler later on.
 So in a sense, I have recorded the history of this event photographically, and presented the story in a way that stands the best long term chance of survival known to this man today.
-Proving one and for all, the Chicken indeed came before the egg!
-Wow, pretty profound if you ask me. <Grin>.
 Thanks Brewster, it was great to meet you!

 Exhibition-Related Programs: (all events are free)

 Opening Reception & Talk: Nuala Creed & Brewster Kahle

 Saturday, January 23, 2-5pm ◊ Artist’s Talk 2:00-3:00pm ◊ Reception 3:00-5:00pm